virantha/bricknil/README.rst

 Bluetooth hubs (including the newer 60197 and 60198 train sets) using Python on OS X and Linux.
 This work was inspired by this EuroBricks_ thread, and the NodeJS Powered-Up_ library.
 It requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.
+As an aside, the choice of async library is fairly arbitrary; and conceivably enabling another library such as asyncio or Trio should be straightforward.

 * Free and open-source software: ASL2 license
 * Blog: http://virantha.com/category/projects/bluebrick